The Literature of Australian Birds

 Part 1, titled “A History of Australian Ornithology 1618 to 1850”, is 116 pages in length.
 It covers the period from the exploratory Dutch voyages of the early 17th century to the voyages of HMS Fly and HMS Rattlesnake during 1842–1850.
 Much the larger part of the book, however, lies in the 788 pages of Part 2, titled “A Bibliography of Australian Ornithology 1618 to 1950, with Biographies of Authors, Collectors and Others”, where Whittell has attempted to be exhaustively comprehensive in compiling mentions of Australian birds, not only from the scientific literature but also from newspapers, magazines and other published sources, and including potted biographies of their authors.
 The two parts of the book are dedicated separately, Part 1: "To D.L.S. in Appreciation of our long Association in Australian Ornithology", and Part 2: "In Memoriam.
 GREGORY MACALISTER MATHEWS C.B.E.
 A Pioneer Bibliographer of the Literature of Australian Birds.
 OBIT 1947."

 A facsimile edition was published by Oak Knoll Press in 1993 (ISBN 1888262680).
 In 1995 the Bird Observers Club of Australia (BOCA) published BOCA Report Number 6 – “Whittell (1618-1950) Supplemented.
 Additions and Emendations to H.M.
 Whittell’s The Literature of Australian Birds”, compiled by Tess Kloot.
 In the preface to this latter work Kloot comments, with regard to Whittell:

-”In his monumental work, The Literature of Australian Birds, (Paterson Brokensha Pty Ltd, 1954), the late Major H. M. Whittell paid tribute to those who went before him : In 1925 Gregory M. Mathews issued, as a supplement to his Birds of Australia, a bibliography of books and articles studied in the preparation of his work, plus brief biographical notes on the authors; and in 1935 Anthony Musgrave published his Bibliography of Australian Entomology 1775-1930.
-In turn, I can do no better than pay tribute to Major Whittell.
-With his book constantly before me as I worked, I never ceased to wonder at his exhaustive research and meticulous attention to detail.
-It is indeed a remarkable achievement.
-I offer this modest contribution (and later, A Bio-bibliography of Australian Ornithology: 1951-1975) in the hope that others who come after me will build upon my work.”